-A company without redeemable shares may still purchase its own shares, however unlike permitted to repurchase a redemption the specific agreement of the selling shareholder will be required (approved in advance by an ordinary resolution of the company) in order for the company to purchase the shares in question.
+Jersey companies A company without redeemable shares may

+still purchase its own shares, however unlike a redemption the specific agreement of the selling shareholder will be required (approved in advance by an ordinary resolution of the company) in order for the company to purchase the shares in question.
 The shareholders will need to sanction the repurchase through a special resolution unless the company in question is a whollyowned subsidiary of another company.
-A company can fund its repurchase through any source provided that the shares are fully paid up and the prescribed solvency statement (in the same essential form as is required for redemptions) is passed.
+A company can fund its repurchase through any source provided that the shares are fully paid up and the prescribed solvency statement (in the same essential form as is required for